11 steps to gracefully quit a job you just started

 Follow the tips outlined above to leave in a way that minimizes the impact on everyone.
 And if you are about to start a new full-time job, you might want to take a look at our guide on how to negotiate salary without losing the job offer.

-What are the risks of quitting a job you just started
+Risks of leaving a job you just started

-There are some risks of quitting a job you just started, but this shouldn't discourage you from pursuing the better alternatives that you have.
+There are some risks of leaving a job you just started, but this shouldn't discourage you from pursuing the better alternatives that you have.
 Here are a few things to have in mind.